 The Company and Mr. Nathanielsz entered into an employment agreement as of February 25, 2015 (the "Nathanielsz Employment Agreement") setting forth the terms and conditions of Mr. Nathanielsz employment as the Company's President and Chief Executive Officer.
 The Nathanielsz Employment Agreement was scheduled to expire on February 25, 2019; however, the term of the Nathanielsz Employment Agreement automatically renews for successive one-year periods unless either party provides 30 days' prior written notice of its intent not to renew.
 The Nathanielsz Employment Agreement continues in effect as of June 30, 2019.
 Also see Note 13 - Subsequent Events.
 The Nathanielsz Employment Agreement provides Mr. Nathanielsz with a base salary of \$25,000 AUD per month (\$300,000 AUD annually or \$214,590 USD) and a monthly contribution to Mr. Nathanielsz's pension equal to 9.5% of his monthly salary.
-Mr. Nathanielsz and the Company, which will in no event be lower than par value or higher than the closing bid price on the date of conversion.
+Mr. Nathanielsz has the ability to convert any accrued but unpaid salary into common stock at the end of each fiscal year at a conversion price to be determined by Mr. Nathanielsz and the Company, which will in no event be lower than par value or higher than the closing bid price on the date of conversion.
 Pursuant to the Nathanielsz Employment Agreement, Mr. Nathanielsz is entitled to an annual discretionary bonus in an amount up to 200% of his annual base salary, which bonus shall be determined by the Company's board of directors based upon the performance of the Company.
 On March 16, 2018, the Company's board of directors approved an increase of Mr. Nathanielsz's annual base salary from \$300,000 AUD (\$211,380 USD) to \$400,000 AUD (\$286,120 USD), effective February 2018.

 Mr. Nathanielsz's wife, Sylvia Nathanielsz, is and has been a non-executive part-time employee of the Company since October 2015.
-Effective February 1, 2018, Mrs. Nathanielsz receives an annual salary of \$120,000 AUD, or \$85,837 USD, and is entitled to benefits customarily expected to be provided to employees of the Company.
-From July 2015 until October 2015, Mrs. Nathanielsz was an independent contractor serving our Company and was paid approximately \$13,632 for her services.
+Effective February 1, 2018, Mrs. Nathanielsz receives an annual salary of \$75,000 AUD (\$53,648 USD) and is entitled to customary benefits.